ATTPC/daqdoc/source/exp_setup.rst

 ..  image:: images/acqmenu.png

-Type :kbd:`p a Enter` to edit some experiment variables.
+Type :kbd:`pa Enter` to edit some experiment variables.
 This will bring up a :command:`nedit` window.

 ..  image:: images/acqparams.png

-Scroll down and find the section
+Scroll down and find the following section:

 ..  code-block:: perl